jaja-git/Data-Engineer-Nanodegree/1-Data-Modeling/1-Data-Modeling-with-Postgres/README.md

 ## Usage

+- Download [Docker](https://www.docker.com/products/docker-desktop) if you don't have it installed.
+- Run `docker-compose up -d`.
-- Run `create_table.py` to create the database and tables.
+- Run `create_table.py` to create the tables.
 - Run `etl.py` to load data.